 Set the TableCalifornia grapes add color, texture, and flavor to dining tables and work well with a wide variety of themes and color palettes.
 From elegant weddings to festive dinner parties, grapes will be an unexpected and appreciated surprise for guests to nibble while they mingle.

 Roses are Red… Grapes are TooNo matter the color, California grapes are an excellent addition to floral arrangements, adding color, texture and depth.
 Red, green and black grapes pair perfectly with a wide variety of flowers and greenery.
 A floral arrangement with grapes is something beautiful to see and delicious to eat!

-Grape SkewersA Spanish tradition called “the twelve grapes of luck” dates back to 1895 and consists of eating a grape with each of the twelve bell strikes at midnight on January 1.
+Twelve Grapes of LuckA Spanish tradition called “las doce uvas de la suerte” dates back to 1895 and consists of eating a grape with each of the twelve bell strikes at midnight on New Year’s Eve.
 Many believe this leads to a year of prosperity.
-Green, black and red Grapes from California look festive on skewers served in champagne glasses or in punches, sangrias, fruit teas and cocktails.
+Green, black, and red grapes from California look festive on skewers served in champagne glasses or in punches, sangrias, fruit teas, and cocktails.
 Try this fabulous champagne cocktail recipe.

-Chocolate-Dipped GrapesDipped in white, milk or dark chocolate, Grapes from California are the perfect match for dipping in chocolate!
-Enjoy with dessert, like cheesecake, with tea or even just on their own.
-Green, red and black Grapes from California are easy to dip in chocolate using
+Chocolate-Dipped GrapesDipped in white, milk, or dark chocolate, grapes from California are the perfect match for dipping in chocolate!
+Enjoy with dessert, like cheesecake, with tea, or even just on their own.
+Green, red, and black grapes from California are easy to dip in chocolate using this recipe.

 Dormancy / Pruning